w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 **Assessment**
 - Create a new wallet :white_check_mark:
-- Received DOT :white_check_mark:
+- Receive DOT :white_check_mark:
-- Received KSM :white_check_mark:
+- Receive KSM :white_check_mark:
-- Received ACA :white_check_mark:
+- Receive ACA :white_check_mark:
+- Receive GLMR :warning: Could not copy address from the `receive` panel.
+- Receive ASTR :warning: Could not acquire ASTR to test.
+- Receive ROC :warning: Correct balance is showing but the token symbol is KSM instead of ROC, and in the receive panel it shows GLMR.
-- Send in different networks :warning:
+- Send in different networks
+  * Tested on DOT, KSM, ACA and ROC :white_check_mark:
-  * works but failed transactions show as success.
+  * Failed transactions show as success. :warning:
 - Balances show in each network :warning:
   * works but sometimes gets stuck until moving out and into the view.
   * Acala network shows ACA balance but not other tokens owned in that network (tried with DOT and aUSD, and neither did show.)